 into account.
 Are your feet, knees and hips healthy?
 Or do you suffer

-from bunions, plantar fasciities, stiffness from an old soccer injury, or other issues that
+from bunions, plantar fasciitis, stiffness from an old soccer injury, or other issues that

 may make wearing heels uncomfortable or unsafe?

 Absolutely nothing!
-I'm not trying to ruin your excuse for buying a pair of sexy platform shoes.
+Rest assured that Your Pole Pal is NOT trying to ruin your excuse for buying a pair of sexy platform shoes.

-My purpose here is just to help you figure out if a pair of pole dancing shoes is something you're going to need.
+She's just trying to be a pal by helping you figure out if a pair of pole dancing shoes is something you're going to need.

 Ultimately your personal style and reasons for getting into pole dancing will determine whether pole dancing shoes are a must have item or "nice to have but not a necessity."

-Although everyone is different, most women come to pole dancing classes looking primarily for a fun way to get fit.
+Although everyone is different, most people come to pole dancing classes looking primarily for a fun way to get fit.

 While for some, playing dress up is definitely part of the fun, for others, it's the moves that do it for them and they couldn't care less whether they're showing off their PVC or their pedicure in class.

-Bare feet is definitely safer and more secure when you're just starting out, both for you and for the other students in the class (I've heard stories of pole dancing shoes flying across the room and of heels causing some nasty scratches because the wearer isn't used to the extra height - OUCH!).
+Even in a technique class where you are learning specific moves with supervision and input from your instructor, opting for bare feet is definitely safer and more secure when you're just starting out, both for you and for the other students in the class.
+Your Pole Pal has heard stories of pole dancing shoes flying across the room and of heels causing some nasty scratches because the wearer isn't used to the extra height or weight - OUCH!

 Plus, it's much less expensive if you don't have to invest in a pair of platform shoes at the outset.
-After all, until you're sure you're going to stick with your pole dancing classes, you may not want to spend money on shoes that you may not wear again.
+After all, until you're sure you're going to stick with your pole dancing classes, you might prefer not want to spend money on shoes that you may not wear again.

 "Shoe malfunctions" aside, many students often reach a point where they're ready to start exploring the other aspects of this dance form, namely the "delicious fitness" that comes with getting to know your sensual side.

-Pulling out a pair of sexy pole dance shoes and/or boots at this point, along with a few other choice costume items, can be a great way to get in touch with what I call your personal "yum factor."
+Pulling out a pair of sexy pole dance shoes at this point, along with a few other choice costume items, can be a great way to get in touch with your personal "yum factor."

-Some people also feel that shoes help to provide a counter-balance, making it easier to get into, and stay in, certain moves because of the extra weight they provide.
+Some people also feel that shoes help to provide a counter-balance, making it easier to get into, and stay in, certain poses because of the extra weight they provide.

-That's a question I'll let you decide for yourself, based on why you're taking up pole dancing (purely for fitness, purely for someone else's benefit, or somewhere in between).
+That's a question you'll have to decide for yourself based on why you're taking up pole dancing: purely for fitness, purely for the sexy factor, or somewhere in between.

-If you do opt to wear pole dancing shoes in class, I strongly advise that you look for a good quality pair of shoes that you know will stay on your feet and that won't throw a heel when you kick up into an inversion.
+If you do opt to wear pole dancing shoes in class, some excellent advice is to look for a good quality pair of shoes that you know will stay on your feet and that won't throw a heel when you kick up into an inversion.

 Ultimately, the decision on whether or not to wear shoes rests with you.
 After all, just because a teacher suggests or invites you to wear pole dancing shoes, doesn't mean you must do as she says.
 After all, you're a grown up and can make your own decisions...right?

-If you've decided that pole dancing shoes are for you, here are a few helpful links:
+If you've decided that pole dancing shoes are for you, here's some more helpful information: